News from the Caroline County Public Schools –

 Resources you need to know:

-- 4th Thursday of each month from 12 to 1 p.m.
-Rappahannock Area Autism Council Lunch and Learn held at the dRC.
-This event is a unique opportunity for parents and caregivers of individuals with Autism to ask questions and seek information from local service providers.
+- Rappahannock Area Autism Council presents a Lunch and Learn on the fourth Thursday of each month from 12 to 1 p.m. at the Disability Resource Center located at 409 Progress Street, Fredericksburg, VA 22401.
+This monthly event offers a unique opportunity for parents and caregivers of individuals diagnosed with Autism to obtain resources and ask questions of local service providers.
+For more information contact Tina@paragonautismservices.com.

 - Autism Society-Central Virginia (AS-CV)